CMAP-REPOS/LUI-wiki/1500_TransportationCommunicationsUtilities.md

     -   **A:** Code the parcels that strictly have to do with aircraft transportation as 1530.

--   *Q: How do I code VOR's and other facilities necessary for air transportation?*
+-   *Q: How do I code navigational structures (VORs) and other facilities necessary for air transportation?*
-    -   **A:** For 2010 Land Use, only code actual runway facilities as 1530.
-Code VOR's and Air Traffic Control Centers, for example, as Government.
+    -   **A:** Only code actual runway facilities as 1530.
+Code other structures, including VORs and Air Traffic Control Centers, as Government.

 ## Independent Automobile Parking (1540)